propfeds/lemmas-garden/README.md

 - Different plots may have **different properties**?
   - Might be **too complicated** and **inelegant** - this is not a normal game
   - Also a **river** for diverse gameplay
+- **Plot 0** is a wild forest
+  - Contains all sorts of plants that can spread into plots 1~6
+  - Not harvestable, but instead has challenges
+    - Beating them will unlock new plant types

 ## Plants